Tara (fictional plantation)

 Tara is a fictional plantation in the state of Georgia, in the historical novel Gone with the Wind (1936) by Margaret Mitchell.
 In the story, Tara is located 5 mi from Jonesboro (originally spelled Jonesborough), in Clayton County, on the east side of the Flint River about 20 mi south of Atlanta.

 Mitchell modeled Tara after local plantations and antebellum establishments, particularly Rural Home, the Clayton County plantation on which her maternal grandmother, Annie Fitzgerald Stephens (1844–1934), the daughter of Irish immigrant Philip Fitzgerald (1798–1880) and his American wife, Eleanor Avaline "Ellen" McGhan (1818–1893), was born and raised.
-However, the original Rural Home, a two-story wooden structure, was not as palatial and glamorous as the one described in the novel and/or depicted in the 1939 movie Gone with the Wind.
+However, the original Rural Home, a two-story wooden structure, was not as palatial and glamorous as the one described in the novel or that depicted in the 1939 movie Gone with the Wind.

 Twelve Oaks, a neighboring plantation in the novel, is now the name of many businesses and a high school stadium in nearby Lovejoy, Georgia.

 In Gone with the Wind

 In Gone with the Wind, Tara was founded by Irish immigrant Gerald O'Hara after he won 640 acre or one square mile of land from its absentee owner during an all-night poker game.
 An Irish peasant farmer rather than the merchant his elder brothers (whose emigrations to Savannah had brought him to Georgia) wanted him to be, Gerald relished the thought of becoming a landed gentleman and gave his mostly wilderness and uncultivated new lands the grandiose name of Tara after the Hill of Tara, once the capital of the High King of ancient Ireland.
 He borrowed money from his brothers and bankers to buy slaves and turned the farm into a very successful cotton plantation.
-Gerald realized that the manor house needed a feminine touch and domestic servants.
+Gerald realized that the manor house needed a 'feminine' touch and domestic servants.
 Consulting with his valet, Pork, whom he had won in a card game, he was told, "whut you needs is a wife, and a wife whut has got plen'y of house niggers."
 So Gerald set off to Savannah to look for a wife meeting this qualification.

-At 43, Gerald married the 15-year-old Ellen Robillard, a wealthy Savannah-born girl of French descent, receiving as dowry twenty slaves (including Mammy, Ellen's nurse, who became nurse to Ellen's daughters and grandchildren as well).
+At 43, Gerald married the 15-year-old Ellen Robillard, a wealthy Savannah-born girl of French descent, receiving as dowry twenty slaves (including 'Mammy', Ellen's nurse, who became nurse to Ellen's daughters and grandchildren as well).
 His young bride took a very real interest in the management of the plantation, being in some ways a more hands-on manager than her husband.
 With the injection of her dowry money and the rise of cotton prices, Tara grew to a plantation of more than 1000 acre and more than 100 slaves by the dawn of the Civil War.